fawuahgyasi/HITS/README.md

 This project is estimated to be up and running before the end of Spring 2013.
 The software development methodology adopted for the development of HITS is the Waterfall Model.

-# NOT ALL FILES IN THIS PROJECT ARE PERMITTED IN GITHUB AND IDEA OF THE OTHER FILES CAN BE GOT FROM THE IMPORTED FILES WHICH WERE ALL CODED FROM SCRATCH.
+# NOT ALL FILES IN THIS PROJECT ARE PERMITTED IN GITHUB AN IDEA OF THE OTHER FILES CAN BE GOT FROM THE IMPORTED MODULES, WHICH WERE ALL CODED FROM SCRATCH.